DragonWarrior15/statistical-learning-notes/_notes/machine_learning/chapters/linear_model_selection_regularization/dimension.md

 ##### Derivation of PCA

 It is a good idea to **standardize/scale the variables before running PCA**.
 Not only is it easier to derive the components, but they are also unaffected by the scale of the individual variables (since we know that scaling a variable multiplies the variance by square of the scaler and PCA is all about finding maximum variances !).
-If the variables represent same/similar quantities with similar scales, scaling is not mandadtory.
+If the variables represent same/similar quantities with similar scales, scaling is not mandatory.
 However, we usually have data consisting of several quantities measured on different scales and thus scaling comes in handy.
-Scaling can be done to get the data in $[0,1]$ or by divinding by $\sigma$ to get similar scale.
+Scaling can be done to get the data in $[0,1]$ or by dividing by $\sigma$ to get similar scale.

 After setting the the mean of all predictors to zero and standard deviation to one, the components can be derived by considering the following optimization problem